Finite groups with geodetic Cayley graphs: Experiments.

 To give an indication which groups are ``easy'' and which are ``difficult'', we give an overview on some selected groups in \Cref{tab:experiments}.
-The table contains the following classes of groups: \begin{itemize} \item alternating and symmetric groups, \item further finite simple groups of order exceeding 2000, \item the five groups with the longest running time, \item different groups of order $729 = 3^6$, \item groups of even order below 1024 with the longest running time. \end{itemize}
+The table contains the following classes of groups: \begin{itemize} \item alternating and symmetric groups, \item further simple groups of order exceeding 2014, \item the five groups of order up to 1024 with the longest running time, \item different groups of order $729 = 3^6$, \item groups with the longest running time among the even groups of order up to $1024$, \item groups of even order between 1026 and 2014 with the longest running time. \end{itemize}

-Note that the order of the groups certainly plays a role for the running time, but there was also a huge variance in running time for different groups of roughly the same order.
+Note that the order of the groups certainly plays a role in the running time, but there was also a huge variance in running time for different groups of roughly the same order.
 For instance this can be seen very prominently for groups of order 729 in \cref{fig:running_time}.

 There are various reasons for this difference.
 For example we observe an impact of the size of the center, which is to be expected given the results in \cref{sec:bounds}.
 Moreover, we see the clear effect of the groups having even order: for these we have additional possibilities to generate small required subsets and we can use the improved \fillin procedure.
 However, also among groups of odd order and with trivial center there is a huge variation in running time.
 We observe that the most difficult instances are groups $C_{p} \rtimes C_{n}$ with a faithful action, $p$ prime, and $n$ as large as possible.